-This charge is only imposed if the value of the estate exceeds the inheritance tax threshold that tends to vary annually.
+This charge is only imposed if the estate’s value exceeds the inheritance tax threshold that tends to vary annually.
 For 2013-14, the threshold is £325,000.
-The tax is 40 percent of the amount over the threshold, 36 percent if a charitable donation qualifies the estate for a reduced rate.
+The tax is 40 percent of the amount over the threshold and 36 percent if a charitable donation qualifies the estate for a reduced rate.

 Who Pays Inheritance Tax?

-When an individual dies, the personal representative or executor of the estate of the deceased is usually responsible for paying the inheritance tax.
+When an individual dies, the personal representative or executor of the deceased’s estate is usually responsible for paying the inheritance tax.
 The estate is valued by adding up the values of all included assets and deducting debts, including funeral expenses, owed by the deceased.

 The deceased’s share of assets that were jointly owned and the value of assets held in trust are included in the estate.
-If the deceased made gifts during his or her lifetime and these are not exempt, they must be included in the value of the estate.
+If the deceased made gifts during his or her lifetime, which are not exempt, they must be included in the estate’s value.
 Funds from the estate are used to cover the payment.

-Since September 2009, the interest rate for inheritance tax has been three percent and the interest on installment payments has been 0.5 percent.
+Since September 2009, the interest rate for inheritance tax has been three percent and the interest on instalment payments has been 0.5 percent.

 Increasing the Threshold